Amazing Kiteboarding Journey to Turks and Caicos

 Pasztor was called into a meeting and asked if she could be counted on help support boss number four.
 “I was so tired of the conflict and the turmoil.
 I remember sighing and then saying no. Up until that point, I always felt I could change the world.
 I decided after seven years in banking I needed something new,” Pasztor said.

-Pasztor’s plan was to relax for three months and discover what to do next career-wise.
+Pasztor’s plan was to relax for three months and discover what her next career move would be.
 But first she needed to rejuvenate and take part in a bit of adventure.
 Pasztor decided to learn Spanish, and the sport of kiteboarding, both during the month of May.
 She Googled the words Spanish, kiteboarding, and May.
 The search results provided the springboard for what would be Pasztor’s new life, new love, and traveling half-way around the world.

 Like a Scene From a Movie